 The history of the staircase started in 1920 when the crude steps were built.
 In1939 a two-way flight step was constructed to support the devotes climbing to the main cave.
 In August 2018 they added another two-way flight with rainbow paint.
 Today the staircase has been recognized as the world magnificent staircase.

-- Do not show a teeth to long tail Marquette.
+- Do not show teeth to long-tail Marquette Monkey.
 It’s a sign of aggression

 - Leave any food or fruit in the Car or Taxi.

 - No toilet in the caves.
 The restroom is only available near coach parking lots.
 Toilet entrance 0.50 cents.

 - Leave the shoes at the entrance door if tourists are planning to visit the temple.